Canon G5 X vs Olympus E-M10 II

 Review summary: Canon G5 X vs Olympus E-M10 II

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon G5 X better than the Olympus E-M10 II or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.